-Depending on your specific case, their are different types of investigation that your domestic investigator could use:
+Depending on your specific case, there are different types of investigation that your domestic investigator could use:

 Domestic surveillance: When you leave your home, covert surveillance, like nanny cams or audio devices, can ensure your space and the people in it are safe while you’re away.
 The resulting photographs and video can also be used in court if a crime is committed on your property.